slyedoc/bevy_physics_weekend/README.md

 ## Status

-Finished the first book and a few chapters into book 2.
-I had planned to refactor into more rust like code after all 3 books.
-Going to start that now because it already a bit too painful to use.
+A few chapters into book 2.

-Going to start comparing with rapier directly, if its slower even in the simple cases what's the point.
+Add rapier example for compairson.

 ## Why

 I have been playing with bevy for a while now and the only real option you have for physics is [Rapier](https://github.com/dimforge/rapier), either though [bevy_rapier](https://github.com/dimforge/bevy_rapier) or [heron](https://github.com/jcornaz/heron).
 While rapier is truly amazing, it's not made for bevy, it uses its own math lib [nalgebra](https://github.com/dimforge/nalgebra) while bevy uses [glam](https://github.com/bitshifter/glam-rs).
 This leads to needing to load data in and out every frame since they don't share types.

 ## Goal